 Geography is one of the most fascinating and interesting subjects that anyone can study!
 It draws on factual knowledge from both the sciences and the arts.
 Through this, it aims to develop analytical skills of the sciences and the descriptive and interpretive skills of the humanities.
 Geography teaches us about the world, not just its physical attributes, but also how social pressures impact areas and the people within them.
 This could include tourism, food industries, women’s rights and so much more.

 In Years 7 to 9, a wide variety of topics are covered from classic map skills and rivers in Year 7, to the topical and highly relevant global issues of development and hazards, including climate change, in Year 9.
-We use a wide variety of work and teaching techniques such as roleplays, discussions, group presentations and fieldwork - to name but a few.
+We use a wide variety of work and teaching techniques such as roleplays, discussions, group presentations and fieldwork.

 At GCSE, we follow the AQA ‘A’ specification which covers the following topics: